Swishyfishie/swishyfishie.github.io/_posts/2019-12-10-why_i_want_to_be_a_software_engineer.markdown

 ---
 layout: post
-title:      "Why I want to be a Software Engineer"
+title:      "Why do I want to be a Software Engineer"
 date:       2019-12-10 00:46:42 -0500
 permalink:  why_i_want_to_be_a_software_engineer
 ---